saeedmaghdam/oauth2/README.md

 ### Authorization Implicit Flow

+> This flow is deprecated

 ![](./assets/authorization-implicit-flow.png)

 - This flow is desined for client's with type public (non-confidential) like JavaScript or native applications.
 - Client does not have access to `resource owner`'s credentials

 ### Resource Owner Password Credentials Flow (ROPC)

+> This flow is deprecated

 ![](./assets/resource-owner-password-credentials-flow.png)